-NOTE: When vehicle speed becomes too high to display the pitch and roll, "--" will display in place of the numbers, and the graphic will be greyed out.
+When vehicle speed becomes too high to display the pitch and roll, "- -" will display in place of the numbers, and the graphic will be greyed out.
+A message indicating the necessary speed for the feature to become available will also display.